tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 helpful to think in "text space".

 The IR contains one function, `fn0`, which has one basic block, `bb0`, which has a number of instructions.
+Each instruction is given a name which also corresponds to the value it produces.

 The first two are the `Const` instruction and they carry constant data known to the compiler at compile-time.
 These are represented by "immediates" enclosed in `<`angle brackets`>`.

 The third is the `ListCons` instruction.
 This corresponds to a heap allocation: building a new linked list node at run-time.
 It takes two operands, `v1` and